Residual Context Diffusion Language Models: The RCD Method

 Here, we formalize the calculation of residual context and define how it is incorporated into the model's input.
 Following Sec.~\ref{sec:soft-tokens}, we first obtain the residual information vector by taking a weighted sum of the predicted probability distribution $\Vp_i$ with the input embedding codebook.
 Specifically, for each token at position $i$ and denoising step $t_k$, we define the generated residual information $\VDelta_i \in \mathbb{R}^D$ as

 Then, we inject $\VDelta_i^{(t_{k})}$ into the model's input for the next step.
 Specifically, we only inject the residual information into mask tokens, since these positions need contextual prior to sustain the semantic meaning of the whole sequence.
-To do this, we compute the input embedding vector $\tilde{\Ve}_i^{(t_k)} \in \mathbb{R}^{D}$ by interpolating the current masked tokens with the residual information from the previous step $t_{k-1}$:
+Note that directly applying the standard residual method by plain summation would yield a misaligned magnitude of input hidden states.
+Thus, we adopt highway connection~\cite{srivastava2015highwaynetworks,srivastava2015trainingdeepnetworks} as a generalized form of residuals~\cite{kimiteam2026attentionresiduals}.
+The highway connection we use interpolates the current masked tokens with the residual information from the previous step $t_{k-1}$ to create $\tilde{\Ve}_i^{(t_k)} \in \mathbb{R}^{D}$, the model's input embedding vector:

 where $E(\cdot)$ is the input embedding layer, and $\alpha_i \in [0,1]$ controls the residual contribution.

 Hence, the only question yet to be solved is to determine how much should residual information contribute.
 In line with recent studies~\cite{wang20258020rulehighentropyminority}, high-entropy tokens play a crucial role in the generation process, due to their ability to carry more structured information compared to low-entropy counterparts.
 Specifically, in dLLMs, \citet{fu2025bitsroundsparalleldecoding} demonstrate that prioritizing decoding of low-confidence tokens (those with high entropy) can lead to higher confidence in the remaining token predictions and reduce the total number of required decoding steps.